iPad and iPhone Switch Interface

-Tapio™ is a direct connect, Lightning fast, dual switch interface that's suitable for everyday access, but can fly with any warp speed gamer.
+Tapio™ is a direct connect, lightning fast, dual switch interface that's suitable for everyday access, but can fly with the fastest gamer.

-With Tapio and an adaptive switch, a single switch user can have complete access to an iPad, an iPhone or an iPod touch, using Apple's Switch Control.
+With Tapio and an adaptive switch, a single switch user can have complete access to an iPad or iPhone and even macOS computers using Apple's Switch Control.
 A single switch scanner really can move the highlight to an app on the home screen, launch it, and scan to controls within the app.
-All that's left is to plug an appropriate adaptive switch into Tapio, and attach it to an iOS Device using an Apple dock adapter.
+All that's left is to plug an appropriate adaptive switch into Tapio, and attach it to an iOS Device using an Apple adapter.

-Switch Control provides revolutionary access to Apple's iOS touch interface.
+Switch Control provides single switch access to Apple's iOS touch interface.

-The beauty of a robust direct connection is there are no wireless worries with Bluetooth pairing, drop-outs, and sluggish connections.
-Forget about charging batteries too, Tapio sips power directly from the iPad.
+The beauty of a robust direct connection is there are no worries with Bluetooth pairing, drop-outs, and sluggish connections.
+Forget about charging batteries, Tapio doesn't have any – it sips power directly from the iPad.

-Tapio is a complete switch interface solution — elegant, simple, fast, efficient, and agile (iOS, Mac, Windows, Chromebook and Linux platforms).
+Tapio is a complete switch interface solution – elegant, simple, fast, efficient, and agile (iPad and iPhone, Android phone and tablet, macOS, Windows, Chromebook and Linux computers).